ketsubouchi/cookie-garden-helper-reloaded/README.md

 The mod loops through each unlocked tile, then tries to auto-harvest or auto-plant, depending on what is activated.

-### Full-Auto
-Turn ON auto-harvest, auto-plant, and  auto plot.
-Plot and setting will be set automatically to complete all seeds.
-Caution 1: Total seed cost is several million CPS.
-Caution 2: You should unlock JQB and Duketator by manual savescumming.
-Because these steps take very long time.
 ### Auto-harvest

 First, it will check if the tile is empty.